 Cruachan Power Station, affectionately known as the ‘Hollow Mountain’, resides deep inside Ben Cruachan mountain in Argyll and Bute.

-The reservoir has a capacity of 440 MW – enough to power more than 90,000 homes.
+- The reservoir has a capacity of 440 megawatts (MW) – enough to power more than 90,000 homes

 Pumped storage provides extremely quick back-up during periods of excess demand by maintaining stability on the National Grid.
 For example, Cruachan can reach full load in 30 seconds and can maintain its maximum power production for more than 16 hours if necessary.
 It can also help solve intermittency issues with other forms of renewable power, that is, when the wind doesn’t blow and the sun doesn’t shine.
 For these reasons, Cruachan recently won a six year contract to keep the electricity system stable.

 The turbine hall is located 1 km within the hollowed-out mountain of Ben Cruachan and houses four generators.
 The plant has four primary modes of operation and can deliver a range of balancing and ancillary services.

 Cruachan Power Station is also a popular tourist destination which has been rated five stars by Visit Scotland.

 Guided tours are available through the Cruachan website with visitors and school groups welcomed between March and November.
 Unfortunately these are currently suspended due to the pandemic.